22nd November- 25th November 2018

 Why this workshop?

-Limited healthcare budgets and delays in access to potentially life-saving therapies are a dire part of Melanoma reality.
 We as Melanoma patient advocates need to be actively involved in finding solutions that save the lives of Melanoma patients AND that respect the needs of our societies.
+This workshop attempts to shine light on a few different perspectives around healthcare economics, resource allocation and attempts at cost control.
 Understanding every party's constraints and reasoning is the start!

-Dr. Christopher McCabe is the Executive Director and CEO of the Institute of Health Economics (IHE).
+Christopher McCabe is the Executive Director and CEO of the Canadian Institute of Health Economics (IHE).